Exotheology: Christianity

+In the creation stories in Genesis and outside the Bible there is no mention of extraterrestrial life.
+Passages like John 10:16 and 1 Peter 3:18-20 are more likely to speak about Gentiles or people who died before Jesus.

+Late Antique and Medieval Theologians like Augustine, Albertus Magnus and Thomas Aquinas, in the platonic and Aristotelian tradition generally rejected the idea of extraterrestrial life.
+The first notable theologian to think otherwise was the bishop of Paris Etienne Tempier.
+This renewed the discussion and some theologians were now more positive to the possibility of other worlds with different lifeforms.
+Van Vorilong stated that The Crucifixion also brought salvation to inhabitants of other worlds.

+The discussion started to become more prevalent due to the introduction of the heliocentric model.
+Early discussions evolved e.g. around the question of original sin.
+Tommaso Campanella claimed that not descending from Adam, inhabitants of other planets would not need salvation.

 The Christian writer C. S. Lewis, in a 1950s article in the Christian Herald contemplated the possibility of the Son of God incarnating on extraterrestrial worlds, or else that God could devise an entirely distinct plan of salvation for extraterrestrial communities from the one for humans.

 In 1951, Los Angeles-based Science Fiction writer Ray Bradbury wrote a short story entitled "The Fire Balloons" as part of short story collection from the Illustrated Man, and ultimately believed that space travel and the discovery of new species and genera of life would - as earthly exploration once did - ultimately serve and expand God's kingdom.
 He felt that space travel with the same terrestrial laws and moral principles would also apply in outer space.
 As two clergymen are arguing about extraterrestrial life and outer space, one priest asks:Learn what?
 That most of the things we’ve taught in the past on earth don’t fit out there in Mars or Venus… [To] Drive Adam and Eve out of some new Garden, on Jupiter, with our very own rocket fires?
 Or worse, find out there is no Eden, no Adam, no Eve, no damned serpent, no Fall, no original sin, no Annunciation, no Birth, no Son, you go on with the list, no nothing at all?
 Is that what we must learn, pastor?

-If need be, yes, said Pastor Sheldon.
-It’s the Lord’s space and the Lord’s world in space, Father.
-We must try not to take our cathedrals with us, when all we need is an overnight caseExotheologian Joel L. Parkyn, in his book Exotheology: Theological Explorations of Intelligent Extraterrestrial Life (2021), examined the conjunction of human religion and a putative intelligent extraterrestrial civilizational contact or disclosure scenario as advanced by proponents of ufology.
-A summary of some of his fundamental theses regarding contact/disclosure is as follows:

-Consequences for human religions depend heavily on the mode, means, and proximity of extraterrestrial contact; whether via radio interferometer, alien artifacts discovered on nearby planets or their satellites in our solar system, extraterrestrial probes encountered on Earth or in space, direct contact in space or in Earth orbit, or contact on one site or several on Earth.
-Inherent variables such as message content, interpretation, extraterrestrial agendas, and whether an advanced civilization would assume a cooperative, hostile, ambivalent or other posture with Earth leadership will determine short and long term outcomes.
-An intelligence-containing extraterrestrial contact/communication of a religious nature could result in the reformulation of key theological principles among Earth religions, potentially redefining/illuminating certain of Earth-bound conceptions of God, creation, the meaning of human existence and the afterlife.